Hey hopefuls, grab a cuppa and let’s chat.

 Keep in mind: My Wishlist is just mine.
 I’m being honest and realistic about what I can work with and how I can help.
 Other genres would be a better fit for other mentors, though I’m also open to tropes I haven’t listed.

 As a 2017 mentee, I found the experience invaluable.
 I’d been writing in my little corner, all by my lonesome, when I learned about the program and decided to apply.
 Even before the mentees were announced, I got great feedback through the forums and my first experience with critique partners.

 My mentor, the lovely Diana Hicks, showed me how to get my manuscript into shape, guiding me to excellent resources on structure and plotting.
-I still use those tools today, two manuscripts later.
+I still use those tools today.